Language and gender: Language and symbolism

+a serious person with individual views" (Lakoff 1975).
+Women were expected to be polite and not as direct to fit the gender perceived role of women being homemakers and emotional which is not an accurate statement in today's society, although it differs from society to society.
+Men were given more privileges than women in American society and that power dynamic created an unequal playing field for many years.

+Practices associated with gender in formally gender-neutral languages

+Gender plays a crucial role in shaping lexical variation, as men and women in similar contexts select slightly different words, expressions, and linguistic styles statistically on average.
+Linguistic variation is influenced by social norms, cultural expectations, and conversational dynamics.

+Scholars of language and gender have identified certain typical gender-based variations, detailed below.
+However, the patterns are not universal.
+Not all members of a particular gender necessarily conform to stereotypical gender roles.
+In particular, individuals within a gender category may exhibit diverse linguistic practices that challenge or deviate from these generalizations.

 Minimal responses

 One of the ways in which the communicative behaviors of men and women differ is in their use of minimal responses, i.e., paralinguistic features such as 'mm' and 'yeah', which is behaviour associated with collaborative language use.
 Men generally use them less frequently than women, and when they do, it is usually to show agreement, as Don Zimmerman and Candace West's study of turn-taking in conversation indicates.

-While the above can be true in some contexts and situations, studies that dichotomize the communicative behavior of men and women may run the risk of over-generalization.
+While the above can be true in some contexts and situations, studies that dichotomize the communicative behavior of men and women may run the risk of overgeneralization.
 For example, "minimal responses appearing "throughout streams of talk", such as "mm" or "yeah", may only function to display active listening and interest and are not always signs of "support work", as Fishman claims.
 They can—as more detailed analysis of minimal responses show—signal understanding, demonstrate agreement, indicate scepticism or a critical attitude, demand clarification or show surprise.
 In other words, both male and female participants in a conversation can employ these minimal responses for interactive functions, rather than gender-specific functions.

 Questions

 Some research has argued that men and women differ in their use of questions in conversations.
 For men, a question is usually a genuine request for information whereas with women it can often be a rhetorical means of engaging the other's conversational contribution or of acquiring attention from others conversationally involved, techniques associated with a collaborative approach to language use.
 Therefore, women use questions more frequently.

+Question tags

-However, a study carried out by Alice Freed and Alice Greenwood in 1996 showed that there was no significant difference in the use of questions, such as "you know?" between genders.
-In writing, however, both genders use rhetorical questions as literary devices.
-For example, Mark Twain used them in "The War Prayer" to provoke the reader to question his actions and beliefs.
+A study carried out by Alice Freed and Alice Greenwood in 1996 showed that there was no significant difference in the use of question tags, such as "you know?" between genders.
 Tag questions are frequently used to verify or confirm information, though in women's language they may also be used to avoid making strong statements.